 Step 2: Identify the cause

-Writer’s block nearly always boils down to negative emotions such as fear, anxiety, and that ghastly enemy of most artists – self judgement.
+Songwriter’s block nearly always boils down to negative emotions such as fear, anxiety, and that ghastly enemy of most artists – self judgement.

 The most pitiful victim of self judgement is probably the composer Antonio Salieri who literally went mad by obsessively competing with Mozart in his head.
 Salieri was in reality a great composer who would have become known more for his compositions than for his insanity, had he realized that being better and more recognized than Mozart wasn’t the right goal to pursue.